Brent eases towards $107, China slowdown stokes demand worries

 By Manash Goswami

-SINGAPORE Brent futures eased towards $107 a barrel on Monday as concerns over a slowdown in China stoked demand-growth worries, but bitterly cold weather across the northern Hemisphere and simmering tensions in the Middle East curbed losses.
+SINGAPORE, Jan 27 Brent futures eased towards $107 a barrel on Monday as concerns of a slowdown in China stoked demand growth worries, with a bitter cold spell across the northern Hemisphere and simmering tensions in the Middle East keeping those losses in check.

-Emerging markets came under pressure as the U.S. Federal Reserve looked set to continue tapering its stimulus and as tighter credit conditions in China raised fears of a slowdown, hammering most risk assets including base metals and Asian shares.
-Yet expectations the West will pick up the slack in China's slowing oil demand-growth meant losses in crude futures were limited.
+Emerging markets came under pressure as the U.S. Federal Reserve looked set to continue tapering its stimulus and tighter credit conditions in China raised fears of a slowdown, hammering most risk assets including base metals and Asian shares.
+Yet expectations the West will pick up the slack in China's slowing oil demand growth meant losses in crude futures were limited.

-"But will we have to go through another crisis of a contagion across emerging markets?
-That's the thing in everybody's mind now."

 China's economic growth will slow gradually over the next two years, a Reuters poll showed.
 Growth for 2014 may come in at 7.4 percent, according to the median forecast.
-That would mark the slowest expansion for the economy since 1990.
+It would mark the slowest expansion for the economy since 1990, a 24-year low.

 "The government is doing the right thing, but China is a bit of a double-edged sword," said Nunan.
 "If you press the pedal too hard, you risk creating a bubble.
 If you take it off a bit, there is risk of a slowdown."